gsaldutti/NICE-ACTIMIZE/README.md

 ## Recommendations

-## NICE -Actimize should offer an Open-Source version of their Capital Markets Compliance software.
+## NICE-Actimize should offer an Open-Source version of their Capital Markets Compliance software.

 ## The following recommnedations are based on actual interviews with users of Actimize from two different, large investment banks.